laravel/docs/homestead.md

 <a name="first-steps"></a>
 ### First Steps

-Before launching your Homestead environment, you must install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [VMWare](https://www.vmware.com), [Parallels](https://www.parallels.com/products/desktop/) or [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) as well as [Vagrant](https://www.vagrantup.com/downloads.html).
+Before launching your Homestead environment, you must install [VirtualBox 6.x](https://www.virtualbox.org/wiki/Downloads), [VMWare](https://www.vmware.com), [Parallels](https://www.parallels.com/products/desktop/) or [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) as well as [Vagrant](https://www.vagrantup.com/downloads.html).
 All of these software packages provide easy-to-use visual installers for all popular operating systems.

 To use the VMware provider, you will need to purchase both VMware Fusion / Workstation and the [VMware Vagrant plug-in](https://www.vagrantup.com/vmware).
 Though it is not free, VMware can provide faster shared folder performance out of the box.